-NOTE: A DCCF may support multiple Data Sources, Data Consumers, and Message Frameworks.
+NOTE: A DCCF can support multiple Data Sources, Data Consumers, and Message Frameworks.
 However, to avoid duplicate data collection, each Data Source NF or Set of Data Source NF should be associated with only one DCCF instance or DCCF Set.

 A DCCF may use the same mechanisms described in clause 6.2.2.1 to determine AMF and SMF to retrieve data related to "any UE".